deepjavalibrary/djl-serving/serving/docs/lmi_new/README.md

 sagemaker_session = sagemaker.session.Session()
 region = sagemaker_session._region_name

-# Fetch the uri of the LMI DeepSpeed container that supports vLLM, LMI-Dist, and DeepSpeed
+# Fetch the uri of the LMI DeepSpeed container that supports vLLM, LMI-Dist, and DeepSpeed backends
 container_image_uri = image_uris.retrieve(framework="djl-deepspeed", version="0.26.0", region=region)

 # Create the SageMaker Model object.
 In this example we'll use vLLM as our inference backend